gerardllorach/audiovisualdubbedMST/README.md

 ### Testing
 Testing is most important.
 By testing the setup yourself, you will find out problems that should not appear during the recording session.
 Try to record 10-20 sentences and to get the final cut videos.
 You should also check that the sentences are correctly recorded and that you can extract the final videos that are the most synchronous.

-### Instructions for the talker during the recording
-Keep the mouth closed before and after each sentence.
-Keep a neutral face.
-Do not change the prosody (intonation).